-- ☐ Serial Console Configuration (115200, None, 8, 1, VT100)

-- □ Configuration by Telnet Console

-- □ Configuration by Web Browser

-- □ Disabling Telnet and Browser Access
+- ☐ USB Console Configuration (115200, None, 8, 1, VT100) - ☐ Configuration by Command Line Interface (CLI) - □ Configuration by Web Browser - ☐ Disabling Telnet and Browser Access

-Serial Console Configuration (115200, None, 8, 1, VT100)
+USB Console Configuration (115200, None, 8, 1, VT100)

-- You cannot connect to the serial and Telnet console at the same time. - You can connect to the web console and another console (serial or Telnet) at the same time.
+- You cannot connect to the USB console and command line interface at the same time. - You can connect to the web console and another console (serial or Telnet) at the same time.
 However, we strongly recommend that you do NOT do so.
 Following this advice will allow you to maintain better control over the Moxa switch's configuration.

-We recommend using PComm Terminal Emulator when opening the serial console.
+We recommend using PComm Terminal Emulator when opening the USB console.
 This software can be downloaded free of charge from the Moxa website.